slidevjs/slidev/docs/custom/config-windicss.md

 ## Configurations

-To configure the Windi CSS configuration, you will need to extend it by
+To configure Windi CSS, you will need to extend the Windi CSS base configuration.

 ```ts
 import { mergeWindicssConfig, defineConfig } from 'vite-plugin-windicss'